BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Is there a need to scale out to handle many simultaneous jobs?
 - Is there a need for multithreading or multi-processing or both?

-**Concurrency**\
-Some importantt aspects of the concurrency is already mentioned above.
-The details will be discussed later.
+#### 3.3.5.
+Concurrency

+The application woulld obviously need the concurrent execution in terms of:
+- Separation of responsibility (e.g. core framework and UI)
+- Parallel computation
+- Concurrent access by multiple user

+Previous sections already listed some arguments related to the concurrency.
+Later, I will discuss about this important issue in detail.

+#### 3.3.6.
+Summary of the 1st Overview of the Architecture

-**In summary, suppose we have the following customer requirements considering the descussions held in the previous sections:**
+Considering the descussions held in the previous sections, the first overview of the architecture would be:
 - A web-based (cloud) application supported by a local company server
 - Multi-user model considering the follwing issues: shared data, roles and collaboration
 - A client-Server DB: MySQL